tarwn/lessthandot-hugo/blogs/content/posts/2013-03-20-creating-a-sql-server-unique.md

 Msg 2627, Level 14, State 1, Line 1

-Violation of UNIQUE KEY constraint &#8216;uc_TestUnique'.
-Cannot insert duplicate key in object &#8216;dbo.TestUnique'.
+Violation of UNIQUE KEY constraint 'uc_TestUnique'.
+Cannot insert duplicate key in object 'dbo.TestUnique'.
 The duplicate key value is (1, 0).

 The statement has been terminated.